 In a varied career, she painted for several years as a resident artist in Dulwich Picture Gallery, where some of her water colours of gallery life were purchased for the Permanent Collection.
 This led to a term as Official Artist to the British Medical Association, documenting events for the British Medical Journal, and more recently as Artist to Cornwall County Council, recording the historic outbuildings at Mount Edgcumbe prior to their refurbishment as a visitor attraction.
 She has also documented Trewithen, the country house and estate near Truro.

-She has exhibited, amongst others, at the Phoenix Galleries in Lavenham and Highgate, at Sotheby’s, in Tregony Gallery and in Hotel Tresanton St Mawes, where she also designed the logo.
+She has exhibited, amongst others, in the Phoenix Galleries in Lavenham and Highgate, at Sotheby’s, in Dulwich College and in Tregony Gallery.
+When Hotel Tresanton St Mawes changed hands she documented the refurbishment of the hotel, designed the logo and in early 2017 painted a visualisation of the new Beach Garden.

 Currently she has paintings for sale in the Waterside Gallery St Mawes http://www.watersidegallery.co.uk. and in the New Gallery Portscatho (01872 580445)